AmelieAlonah/AmelieAlonah/README.md

 ### Hi there 👋

+I'm a developer Junior.

+I want learning about everything about front & back.
+NO CHOICE.

 <!--
 **AmelieAlonah/AmelieAlonah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.